The Cheeky Monkey Media Blog

 - Identify keywords your website users are searching for that you don’t have content for.
 This is a missed opportunity that you may wish to consider creating content for.

-- Identify areas of your site that are getting a lot of traffic, but that you haven’t assigned a specific intent to.
+- Identify areas of your site that is getting a lot of traffic, but that you haven’t assigned a specific intent to.
 For example, is there a page on your website that users always come to when they search “great gifts for the giver in your family” or “study tips for undergraduates” but you don’t have a specific job for that page?
 Keyword research can help you find those pages so you can ensure every piece of content on your site has a job that helps fulfill your macro goal.

 - “Prioritize and focus your work.”Does most of your traffic search for one particular term, does this coincide with your user research?
 This is a good sign that you should make revising that portion of your work a priority.

 In a previous Whiteboard Friday post, Fishkin explains how you can use “Related Topics and Semantically Connected Keywords” to make sure that your content answers the right questions related to each keyword.
-For example, when people search for one word, what other words are usually associated with this main keyword.
+For example, when people search for one word, what other words are usually associated with this main keyword?
 Why is that important?
 (1.)
 It can give you hints about what your users are looking for.
 (2.)
 It can help your content show up in the search results.

 SEO Best Practices

-Having a well thought-out information architecture isn’t only important because of your users.
+Having a well-thought-out information architecture isn’t only important because of your users.
 Google and other search engines use your site architecture when they store information about your site that they show to searchers.
 Search Engine Journal’s “Site Architecture & Search Engine Success Factors” gives a fantastic explanation of how this works.

 In the most simple terms, however, you want to consider: